guyromellemagayano/guyromellemagayano/packages/components/src/area/README.md

 This component is built following key accessibility best practices, particularly important for image maps:

 - **Semantic HTML**: Utilizes the native `<area>` element, which intrinsically defines interactive regions within an image map for assistive technologies.
-- **Alternative Text (`alt`)**: The `alt` prop is crucial for screen readers, providing a textual description of the area's purpose or destination.
-This is enforced and highlighted.
+- **Alternative Text (`alt`)**: The `alt` prop is required and crucial for screen readers, providing a textual description of the area's purpose or destination.
-- **Keyboard Navigation**: Interactive areas within the image map are fully navigable via keyboard, supporting `Tab` key for focus and `Enter` for activation.
+- **Keyboard Navigation**: Interactive areas within the image map are fully navigable via keyboard, supporting `Tab` key for focus and `Enter`/`Space` for activation.
+- **Touch Target Validation**: Automatically checks if the defined area meets WCAG minimum touch target size (44px by default) with visual indicators for non-compliant areas.
-- **Focus Management**: Ensures logical focus order and visible focus indicators for each defined area.
+- **Focus Management**: Comprehensive focus management with `focusable`, `priority`, and `tabIndex` control for optimal screen reader experience.
-- **Screen Reader Support**: Provides appropriate context for screen reader users by correctly associating areas with their `alt` text and `href` destinations.
+- **Screen Reader Support**: Provides appropriate context with automatic `aria-label`, `aria-describedby`, and coordinate information.
-- **High Contrast**: Designed to be usable in high contrast mode preferences.
+- **High Contrast**: Enhanced outline support for high contrast mode with 3px borders.
-- **Reduced Motion**: Respects user's `prefers-reduced-motion` preferences to disable unnecessary animations.
+- **Reduced Motion**: Respects user's `prefers-reduced-motion` preferences.

 ### ARIA Attributes

-Relevant ARIA attributes are applied to enhance accessibility where needed:
+Relevant ARIA attributes are automatically applied:

-- `role`: Typically not needed when using the native `<area>` element within a `<map>`, as its semantic role is inherent.
-Can be applied if the `as` prop changes the element type and a specific semantic role is required.
-- `aria-label`: Can provide an accessible name for the interactive area if its visible context is not sufficiently descriptive.
-Often redundant if `alt` is well-defined for `<area>`.
-- `aria-describedby`: Links to descriptive text elsewhere on the page for additional context, useful for more complex interactive map areas.
+- `aria-label`: Automatically set to `alt` text or overridden with `ariaLabel` prop.
+- `aria-disabled`: Automatically set to `true` when the `disabled` prop is `true`.
+- `aria-describedby`: Automatically links to coordinate information when coordinates are provided.
+- `tabIndex`: Intelligently managed based on `focusable`, `priority`, and `disabled` props.

 ## 🎨 Styling